Son of the Gods

 Son of the Gods is a 1930 American pre-Code romantic drama film with Technicolor sequences, produced and released by First National Pictures, a subsidiary of Warner Bros.
 It was adapted from the novel of the same name by Rex Beach.
-Richard Barthelmess and Constance Bennett star as a couple in love who have a falling out when she discovers that, though he looks Caucasian, he is actually Chinese.
+Richard Barthelmess and Constance Bennett star as a couple in love who have a falling-out when she discovers that, though he looks Caucasian, he is actually Chinese.

 Plot

-Sam Lee (Barthelmess) is the only son of extremely wealthy Chinese merchant Lee Ying.
+Sam Lee is the only son of extremely wealthy Chinese merchant Lee Ying.
 Sam can pass as white.
 Lee Ying sends him to a prestigious university, where he studies hard.
 He is tolerated in white social circles, even though it is known there that he is Chinese, because of his money.
 One day, two fellow students talk him into a triple date, but the white girls are outraged when they find out that they are out with a "dirty yellow Chinaman".
 They pressure the two white men to make up a transparently fake excuse to leave.
 Insulted, Sam drops out of school.

 He tells Lee Ying that he is going to travel on his own, without his father's financial support.
 He takes a lowly job aboard a ship and ends up working for a novelist named Bathurst because of his knowledge of Chinese.
-In the south of France, Sam meets Allana Wagner (Bennett), the spoiled daughter of an indulgent father.
+In the south of France, Sam meets Allana Wagner, the spoiled daughter of an indulgent father.

 Allana falls madly in love with Sam.
 Though Sam loves her too, he is afraid to pursue a relationship until she tells him that she was once engaged to a man from India.
 Everything goes well for a while.
 One day, however, Allana's father tells her he has found out that Sam is Chinese.
 She flies into a rage and repeatedly lashes Sam in public with her riding crop, revealing to all within earshot why.
 Later, she deeply regrets what she did and telephones to apologize, but Sam has returned home to New York City, having received word that his father is very ill.